-A clean plant, also known as ‘foundation-level’ or ‘G1’ is a plant line, variety, or cultivar that has been a) tested for, and found free of, economically important and/or harmful plant viruses and virus-like organisms, and b) been maintained under controlled conditions to prevent reinfection.
+A clean plant, also known as ‘foundation-level’ or ‘G1’ is a plant line, variety, or cultivar that has been a) tested for and found are free of all viruses, viroids, and systemically infecting pathogens not specifically exempted by the Clean Plant Centers and all states with national certification programs, and b) been maintained under controlled conditions to prevent reinfection.

 It is important to note that a clean plant is not guaranteed to be free of all viruses or virus-like organisms, nor bacteria, fungi or invertebrate pests.
 Clean plants are also not guaranteed to meet quarantine and phytosanitary requirements in other countries; this is a U.S.-based program, generating plants for U.S. phytosanitary and certification requirements.